 - 1. Janice G. Smith, General, Organic and Biological Chemistry, 3rd ed., 2016, McGraw-Hill. - 2.
-Lab Manual: https://www.deanza.edu/chemistry/pdf/30A/ This is also free on-line lab manual - 3.
-A scientific calculator that has at least log and exponential functions is required (~ \$18).
-NO GRAPHING CALCULATORS. - 5.
+A scientific calculator that has at least log and exponential functions is required (~ \$20).
+NO GRAPHING CALCULATORS. - 3.
 ANSI approved laboratory safety goggles from the De Anza Bookstore.
-Other types of goggles will not be permitted. - 6.
+Other types of goggles will not be permitted. - 4.
 Latex or Nitrile Gloves available from the bookstore.